pyca/cryptography/docs/x509/reference.rst

     valid inside :class:`~cryptography.x509.RevokedCertificate` objects.
 It
     identifies a reason for the certificate revocation.

-    :param reason: A value from the
+    :param reason: An element from :class:`~cryptography.x509.ReasonFlags`.
-        :class:`~cryptography.x509.oid.CRLEntryExtensionOID` enum.

     .. attribute:: oid